jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password; keyspace = 2 to the power of the number of bits, so 4 bits = 16 keys, 8 bits = 256 keys
 - **Meet-in-the-middle**: attack that uses a known plaintext message and both encryption of the plaintext and decryption of the ciphertext simultaneously in a brute-force manner to identify the encryption key; 2DES is vulnerable to this attack
 - **Multistate systems**: certified to handle data from different security classifications simultaneously
-- **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient
+- **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient; to be successful, the key must be generated randomly without any known pattern; the key must be at least as long as the message to be encrypted; the pads must be protected against physical disclosure and each pad must be used only one time, then discarded
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Plaintext**: message or data in its readable form, not turned into a secret
 - **Session key**: a symmetric encryption key generated for one-time use; usually requires a key encapsulation approach to eliminate key management issues